 Recent findings by the Complaints Board

-Download the Complaints Board's findings in the complaint by Mrs. X. against the States' Employment Board regarding the way in which her request for ill health retirement was handled (R.53/2017)
+Download the Complaints Board's findings in the complaint by Mrs. X. againt the Minister for Education and Student Finance regarding the way in which an application for student finance was administered (R.106/2018)